renan-meneses/renan-meneses/README.md

 <br><br>
 - :man_technologist: I’m currently working at [Company Hero](https://companyhero.com)

-- :technologist: I like using Software to solve every `Problem`.
+- :bug: I like using Software to solve every `Problem`.

 - :student: I have a degree in `Software Analysis and Development` and I am studying `Software Engineering`.
 - :nerd_face: Always `learning new things`.